-Ginger Thompson is a senior reporter at ProPublica.
+Ginger Thompson is ProPublica's chief of correspondents.
 A Pulitzer Prize winner, she previously spent 15 years at The New York Times as the Mexico City bureau chief and as an investigative reporter.
 Her work has exposed the consequences of Washington’s policies in Latin America, particularly policies involving immigration, political upheaval and the fight against drug cartels.

 Thompson graduated from Purdue University, where she was managing editor of the campus newspaper, The Exponent.
 She earned a Master of Public Policy from George Washington University, with a focus on human rights law.